Give Me Everything: Lawsuit

 On August 22, 2011, Lindsay Lohan filed a lawsuit against Pitbull, Ne-Yo and Afrojack due to the song's lyrics referencing her name.
 A judge ruled that Pitbull's use of her name was protected by the First Amendment and that Lohan was barely mentioned in the song.
 As a result, Pitbull won the lawsuit.

 Music video

 The official music video was directed by David Roulsseau.
 It was released onto Pitbull's official Vevo channel on May 6, 2011.
 The video was filmed in the Alexandria Hotel in Los Angeles.
 It features an appearance by Miss Haiti 2010 Sarodj Bertin, former Girlicious member Natalie Mejia, Cheetah Girls' singer Adrienne Bailon and Russian model Eva Skaya.

 As of January 2023, the video has been viewed over 1 billion times on YouTube.

-In popular culture

-An orchestra version of the song appeared in season 3 of Bridgerton.